charlietait147/weather-application/docs/further-developments.md

 - <strong>Real-time availability:</strong> DFCorp will have the ability to showcase real-time availability, current rates and descriptions of hotels.

+Implementation:

+- Display a list of hotels in the searched location of the user.
+Add relevant details to the hotel.

+- Implement potential filters for price ranges or stars or other services.

 Risks:

 - <strong>Accuracy of data:</strong> DFCorp will need to ensure that the hotel APIs is up to its current date to avoid any user unsatisfaction.

 - <strong>Security in transactions:</strong> DFCorp will have to handle any user payment details if the direct booking functionality is implemented.

 <h2>Integration with Transportation API's</h2>